Encouraging energy and environmental transition

 - encourage the inclusion of circular economy principles in its organisation and processes.

-A holistic environmental approach
+- A systemic environmental approach